sparktsang/sparktsang.github.io/_posts/benefactor.md

 In return, he spoke of his world.
 He was a venture capitalist, with an attorney's background and vast connections.
 He talked about the power of credibility, how the right person could make people invest with a single word.
 I later found a public file on him online; he was a top-tier player who had handled billion-dollar acquisitions, a master of the intersecting worlds of law, finance, and commerce.

 And then, as I had expected, he turned his sharp, analytical gaze onto my system.
-He asked about my algorithm, how the forward-looking values were projected, how the lines for residual and extreme values were determined, the principles behind my "value-purity" index.
+He asked about my algorithm, how the forward-looking values were projected, how the buy and sell thresholds were determined, the principles behind my "value-purity" index.
 He asked all the right questions.
 He seemed to be the first person who truly understood everything.

 After listening to my struggles with promoting my work, he diagnosed my problem with a brutal, stunning accuracy.
 "Your weakness," he said, "is that you are too smart.
 It makes people feel like they can be easily tricked by you, and their defenses go up."
 I had never considered this.
 But the moment he said it, my mind ran the simulation, and my intuition confirmed his conclusion instantly.
 He saw things I couldn't see.